 This idea is central to what I teach.
 I specifically teach my clients to direct their attention and thinking in a way that inspires expansiveness, release of tension, freedom of movement and being, possibility and choice.
-In fact, the participants in my EASY Self-Care Program receive a carefully crafted and sequenced “Thought for the Day” each weekday for 12 weeks as a key component of the course.
+In fact, the participants in my EASY Self-Care Program received a carefully crafted and sequenced “Thought for the Day” each weekday for 12 weeks as a key component of the course.

 Self-care really can be quick and easy – just the time it takes to shift your thinking.